Bushel & a Pickle

 Jim will be happy to plant us some coral colored cutting flowers.
 He’ll enjoy figuring out which ones to plant!

 Then my mind drifted to bright summer clothes like Lily Pulitzer and a particular shirt and PJ bottoms I have with ombre stripes.
 Of course they can be together!
-Admittedly, I am not a professional designer so i still hoped they would.
+Admittedly, I am not a professional designer so I still hoped they would.

 My oval vases are great for table centerpieces.
 They originally were double wick Colonial Candles.
 Not only are they a good height for a table center piece, they can hold lots of flowers.
 I also like that the opening and sides are the same up and down, no curves.
 It is easier for making simple arrangments.